Nail biting is a nervous impulse or a form of obsessive-compulsive disorder. With it self-injury is possible.

-Causes of nail biting often include: stress, nervousness, boredom, imbalance but also imitation.
+Causes of nail-biting often include stress, nervousness, boredom, imbalance but also an imitation.

 Nail biting can also be an indication for a deeper mental disorder, but in many cases, it is simply a bad habit or a sign of tension” says Professor Steffen Moritz, a graduate psychologist at the Department of Psychiatry at the University Hospital Hamburg/ Eppendorf (UKE).

 Biodynamic hypnosis is the method to finally stop the fingernail biting:

 - Hypnosis has a deeply relaxing effect on the physical and mental level.

 - Analytical hypnosis targets possible causes in the subconscious.